Newspaper Page Text

 Early Thursday morning little

-Salomia Harpe four-year old
+Salomia Harper. four-year old

-daughter of M Mable Harper ot
+daughter of Mr:- Mable Harper ot

-205 Walnut Street. wa laughing
+205 Walnut Street, was laughing

-and happy Thiursday night she
+and happy Thursday night she

-lay in the children's ward of Grady
+lay in the children':; ward of Grady

 hospital with serious burns about

-her body which may prove fatal
+her body which may prove fatal,

 while her mother sat nearby weep